Rockhopper-Technologies/enlighten/doc/examples.rst

 To maintain multiple progress bars simultaneously or write to the console, a manager is required.

-Advanced output will only work when the output stream, :py:data:`sys.stdout` by default, is attached to a TTY. :py:func:`get_manager` should be used to get a manager instance.
+Advanced output will only work when the output stream, :py:data:`sys.stdout` by default, is attached to a TTY. :py:func:`~enlighten.get_manager` can be used to get a manager instance.
-It will return a :py:class:`NullManager` instance if the stream is not attached to a TTY and a :py:class:`Manager` instance if it is.
+It will return a disabled :py:class:`~enlighten.Manager` instance if the stream is not attached to a TTY and an enabled instance if it is.

 .. code-block:: python